post image

 The Five Common Office Dress Codes (seen in job overviews):

 Interpreting a company’s dress code can be confusing.
-Remember, self-confidence is the best accessory you can carry into an interview, this will come with mindful preparation.
-When in doubt, the best advice is to dress ever so slightly more professional than you think you should.
+Remember, self-confidence is the best accessory you can carry into an interview; this will come with mindful preparation.
+When in doubt, the best advice is to dress ever so slightly more professionally than you think you should.
 Dress your best at an interview, It’s easier to tone down your style/image after you land the position.

 How to Present a Professional Image

-T.M.Lewin is a historic, English retailer, most commonly known for the invention of the button-down or button-front shirt originally coined a “coat shirt”.
-Although we see less suits and ties in business today, the dress-shirt crosses cultures and industries as a professional wardrobe staple.
-If you find yourself in need of a smarter look for your upcoming interview, check out the popular selection of men’s shirts and women’s blouses at T.M.Lewin.
+T.M.Lewin is a historic English retailer, most commonly known for the invention of the button-down or button-front shirt, originally coined a “coat shirt”.
+Although we see fewer suits and ties in business today, the dress-shirt crosses cultures and industries as a professional wardrobe staple.
+If you find yourself in need of a smarter look for your upcoming interview, check out the popular selection of men’s shirts and women’s blouses.